-What does an artist who sees the musical reality changing before his eyes?
+What does an artist who sees the musical reality change before his eyes?
 If you ask Matt Johnson, the driving force behind "The The" and its only regular member, he will answer: "reinvent himself."

 On January 25, 1993, "The The" released its fourth studio album "Dusk" and completed its musical transformation from the 80's synth-pop to the 90's alternative.

-Towards the end of the 1980s, Matt Johnson realizes that the approach he has taken in the last decade simply does not work anymore.
+Towards the end of the 1980s, Matt Johnson realizes that his approach in the last decade simply does not work anymore.
 He realized that if he continued in the line of the New Wave and dance-pop albums, "Soul Mining" and "Infected", it would simply be a commercial suicide.
-He looks to the right, turns left and sees before his eyes the Alternative genre raising it's head, he sees how the guitars replace the keyboards and how the drums take over the samplers and sequencers.
+He looks to the right, turns left, and sees before his eyes the Alternative genre raising its head, he sees how the guitars replace the keyboards and how the drums take over the samplers and sequencers.
 He understands that in the existing musical landscape, there is no longer room for one-man "bands" and that the audience eventually demands to also see a full band playing the songs it records in the studio, on stage.
 In short, Johnson realized he needed to change his approach and produce something abstract and raw, completely different from the early material of his 80s albums, with an emphasis on a basic rock of bass/guitar/drum format.

 So what does Matt do?
-He start forming a band.
+He starts forming a band.
 He brings in Johnny Marr, the former "The Smiths" guitarist, whom he has known since the early '80s.
 Matt tried to recruit him to join an early version of "The The" at the time, but it did not succeed because Marr chose to found "The Smiths", which in the meantime disbanded and allowed the "reunion" between the two old friends.
 Johnson also joins bassist James Eller and drummer David Palmer.
 He even tries to recruit keyboardist Steve Hogarth, who played on his "Infected" album, but found out that he was a bit late, since Hogarth has already joined "Marillion", replacing Fish.

 Along with this band, Johnson entered the studio and released "Mind Bomb", his most ambitious album to date and the first to record with a full band, in 1989.
 There is no doubt that on this album Johnson went a long way from the New Wave/Dance-Pop of previous albums, but his musical upheaval will only be completed with "Dusk".